History & Purpose

-The New London Garden Club was founded in October, 1928 with 24 members and Dr. Anna Littlefield, physician, gardener and botanical artist, as its first president.
+The New London Garden Club was founded in October, 1928, with 24 members and Dr. Anna Littlefield – a physician, gardener and botanical artist – as its first president.

 During the Club’s early years, it was known for the remarkable flower shows that funded the Club’s ever-expanding civic beautification program.
-For many years the Club's major fundraiser was the annual Antique Show and Sale.
+For many years, the Club's major fundraiser was an annual Antique Show and Sale.

 Today, Club members assist with the maintenance of 14 pocket gardens in New London, offer an educational program to third graders at Kearsarge Regional Elementary School, and volunteer at the Garden at Tracy Library and the gardens at The Fells in Newbury, NH.
 In early December, Club members decorate wreaths and swags for public buildings in New London.
 Members also make boxwood trees for sale to the public which are available in early December.
 Please see our Boxwood Trees page for more information and an order form in the Fall.